arqalite/fire-king-guide/src/combos/ponix/2-card-sacred.md

 # Ponix + Sacred

-Having [_Sacred Fire King Garunix_] in our hand means we can use [_Fire King Island_] to add something else from our Deck.
+Having [_Sacred Fire King Garunix_] in your hand means you can use [_Fire King Island_] to add something else from your Deck.

-We can take advantage of this and grab [_Fire King High Avatar Kirin_], opening up 3 possible lines of play:
+you can take advantage of this and grab [_Fire King High Avatar Kirin_], opening up 3 possible lines of play:

 <form autocomplete="off">
     <select id="comboDropdown">